ordina-jworks/ordina-jworks.github.io/_posts/2018-08-06-Kickstarter-Trajectory-2018-Summer.md

 #### Angular:
 Angular was the last frontend course.
 This helped us to quickly create a frontend that is connected to a backend project.
 Here, we went more in-depth on the SPA framework and how different components interact with each other.

+## Devops
+The trajectory also included courses about the devops culture.
+We got some introductions to docker, kubernetes and CI/CD.

+### Docker & Kubernetes
+These courses were given by [Tom Verelst](/author/tom-verelst).
+He explained us the basics of containerization, more specifically how this is done by Docker.
+During this hands-on session we learned how to work with containers and images.
+We learned how to use, create and delete them.
+There was also an explanation of the theory behind containerization and what the advantages are of using this, especially when compared to using virtual machines.

+To orchestrate the containers, we received a course on Kubernetes.
+There we learned about the concepts of pods, secrets, ...
+We practiced this in a small exercise where we needed to configure a Minikube and run a simple application.

+### Cloud
+The last technical session we followed was about different cloud technologies.
+This was given by [Dieter Hubeau](/author/dieter-hubau/) and [Bas Moorkens](/author/bas-moorkens/).
+We learned about the advantages of running applications in the cloud and what the differences are between the different operation models.
+To make this more tangible, we went into multiple cloud platforms to see what the possibilities were.
+At the end we focussed on Openshift Origin as this is one of the preferred container management packages inside JWorks.

 ## Soft Skills
 Besides sharpening our technical skills we worked on our soft skills as well.